How to get the most our of your Surrey Wedding Photographer

 To sum up, A questionnaire will be sent to you a month before the wedding.
 It will contain questions about everything I have discussed above.
 The form is an invitation to let me know what you would like.
 I’m here to help so whether there is torrential downpour or clear blue skies trust me that I will give it my all.

-All you need to do is have the best time ever!
+All you need to do is relax and have the best time ever!

 What to expect after your wedding…